-For more than a century, The University of Texas Medical Branch (UTMB Health) has served the needs of Texas and Texans from its large Galveston campus, anchored by the John Sealy Hospital.
+For more than a century, the University of Texas Medical Branch (UTMB Health) has served the needs of Texas and Texans from its large Galveston campus, long anchored by the John Sealy Hospital.

 John Sealy Hospital